 I use the following tools to set up our system and facilitates to work remotely:

 Every morning first thing to do is your today’s tasks starting from the most important or urgent.
+You can use Todoist.

 Setting yourself goals and deadlines will help you stay focused and maximize your efficiency drawing up both short-term (day) and longer-term (week and month) plans.
 Mark out some clearly defined milestones for different stages of a project, Map these onto your schedule to make sure they’re achievable.
+Use Asana to manage your team’s work, projects and tasks online.

 File storage that allows users to store files on their servers, synchronize files across devices and share files with team members.
+You can use Google drive.

 A cloud communication and sharing tool for teams where you can set up multiple workspaces and use it simultaneously.
+Use Slack.

 A cloud platform for video and audio conferencing, chat, and webinars across mobile, desktop, and room systems.
+You can use Zoom.

 We all want the freedom to explore new ideas and the opportunity to become the best versions of ourselves.
 But freedom doesn’t mean a lack of discipline.
 Discipline in leadership is an essential element for both personal and professional success.